helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+= 2.7.25 - July 16, 2024 =
+* 	Fixed: Posts - JS error with load more pagination
+* 	Fixed: Info Grid & Carousel - Center Slides option was not working on frontend

 = 2.7.24 - July 10, 2024 =
 * 	Enhancement: Logo Carousel - Added option to set width, height and object fit properties for logos